Strijkerr/BachelorThesis/README.md

 8. 2

 From the edit menu, one can remove the court decisions that are without abstract and without judgment from the dataset.
-Then one can go back to the main menu by pressing '2'.
+One can go back to the main menu by pressing '2'.

 9. 1